ctrlcccv/ctrlcccv.github.io/content/code-en/2025-05-06-mouse-scroll/index.md

 - Make sure your scroll indicator has good contrast against the background for visibility.
 - Use `aria-label` or `title` attributes for accessibility.
-- Don’t use scroll prompts if there's no content immediately below, to avoid confusing users.
+- Don't use scroll prompts if there's no content immediately below, to avoid confusing users.
 - Place the animation in a fixed position to ensure it's always visible upon page load.

 <br>

 ## Conclusion

 A CSS-based scrolling mouse animation is a simple, effective way to guide users through your content.
-It’s lightweight, accessible, and easy to customize—perfect for landing pages, portfolios, and more. ✨
+It's lightweight, accessible, and easy to customize—perfect for landing pages, portfolios, and more. ✨

 Have a question or want to share your own variation?
-Leave a comment below—we’d love to hear from you! 💬
+Leave a comment below—we'd love to hear from you! 💬

 <br>